 - 2.04 It is management's responsibility to develop and maintain a sound system of internal control, and to prevent and detect irregularities and fraud.
 Internal audit work should not be seen as a substitute for management's responsibilities for the design and operation of these systems. - 2.05 We have planned our work so that we had a reasonable expectation of detecting significant control weaknesses in those areas subject to review.
 However, internal audit procedures alone, although they are carried out with due professional care, do not guarantee that fraud will be detected.
-Accordingly, our examinations as internal auditors should not be relied upon solely to disclose fraud, defalcations or other irregularities which may exist, unless we are requested to carry out a special investigation for such activities in a particular area. - 2.06 We have completed the programme of internal audit work for the year ended 31 July 2012, as set out in the internal audit plan, in accordance with internal audit standards and can report that our internal audit work did not identify any critical or high risk control weaknesses that we consider to be pervasive in their effects on the University's overall system of internal control.
+Accordingly, our examinations as internal auditors should not be relied upon solely to disclose fraud, defalcations or other irregularities which may exist, unless we are requested to carry out a special investigation for such activities in a particular area. - 2.06 We have completed the programme of internal audit work for the year ended 31 July 2013, as set out in the Internal Audit Plan, in accordance with internal audit standards and can report that our internal audit work did not identify any critical or high risk control weaknesses that we consider to be pervasive in their effects on the University's overall system of internal control.
 We did however identify a number of areas of medium and low risk in specific systems and processes but we do not believe that any of these areas require specific disclosure within the Corporate Governance Statement.
-It is emphasised that corrective actions to address all the internal audit recommendations raised in the year have been agreed with management and that these actions will be followed up in 2012/13.
+It is emphasised that corrective actions to address all the internal audit recommendations raised in the year have been agreed with management and that these actions will be followed up in 2013/14.

-- 2.07 As at 16 October 2012, one internal audit report remained in draft, awaiting management comments: School Workforce Planning.
-This report does not contain any critical or high risk recommendations that would impact on this annual report, or highlight any issues we feel should be reflected in your Governance Statement. - 2.08 Through our programme of internal audit work, which was solely designed to arrive at a view on the system of internal control, we did not identify any matters resulting from our work which, have not already been reported to the Audit Committee, which, in our view, require to be brought to the attention of the Audit Committee in relation to the University's governance framework put in place by the University.
+2.07 Through our programme of internal audit work, which was solely designed to arrive at a view on the system of internal control, we did not identify any matters resulting from our work which have not already been reported to the Audit Committee, which, in our view, require to be brought to the attention of the Audit Committee in relation to the University's governance framework put in place by the University.